JoeUgly/Ringfingers_Roster/README.md

 <br/><br/>
-#### Message too long
-Some messages can be so long that they extend past the edge of the nameplate and therefore not detected.
-This can be alleviated with the `--lenient` option.
-[See below.](#Misinterpreted-characters-in-prefix-or-suffix)

-Some messages consist of two lines and therefore the useful text is not in the expected location and also not detected.
-An option to expand the search area for text may be included in a future version.

-<br/><br/>
 #### Misinterpreted characters in player name
 Having a computer read text from an image is inherently error prone.\
 It's common for a player name to appear in the output multiple times with slight errors.\